codertheashish/Naruto-vs-Sasuke-AR/README.md

-# 🍥 Naruto vs Sasuke Hand Tracking AR
+# 🍥 Naruto vs Sasuke AR

 An immersive AI-powered Hand Tracking AR experience inspired by **Naruto** and **Sasuke**, built using **MediaPipe Hands, HTML5 Canvas, CSS3, and JavaScript**.